cdjoubert/ModSimLib/Readme.md

 ModSimLib is a Javascript framework that can be used to build simple user interfaces with controls, indicators and diagrams.
 The aim is to facilitate the representation of physical and technical systems, especially in the field of electrical engineering.

-The controls include:
+Controls include:
 * Sliders
 * Switches

-The indicators include:
+Indicators include:
 * Analog and digital meters (Voltmeters, Ammeters...)
 * Indicators of power/energy flow
 * Phasor diagrams
-* Indicators of current flow with moving colored dots
+* Indicators of current flow with moving colored dots.
+Insipred by [Paul FALSTAD circuit simulator](http://www.falstad.com/circuit/)
 * Curve plotting with [Flot](http://www.flotcharts.org/)

 Others: